Promoting Community Integration Through Long-Term Services and Supports

 Medicaid Housing-Related Services and Partnerships (HRSP)

 - Track 1: Supporting Housing Tenancy: This track, which ran from February 2016 through April 2016, focused on providing states with innovative strategies that are being used, or which could be used by states to support housing tenancy services for community-based LTSS Medicaid beneficiaries.
-Thirty-one state Medicaid agencies are invited to participate in this webinar series:
+Thirty-one state Medicaid agencies were invited to participate in this webinar series:

 - Webinar 1: Description of Housing-related Services and Complimentary Medicaid Authorities